zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 The nvidia model presented above was implemented first without any modification.
 The car cannot complete a lap, which is a minimum requirement of this project.

-Then I added ELU activation function based on suggestions from the community.
+When I looked at the failed lap video, I noticed that the car cannot recover from the sides of the road.
+However, enough amount of data(images) has been provided for the recovering so the model must be under-fitting.
+One way to solve the problem is to add non-linearity to the model and the simplest way is to add activation function in each layer.
+Contrary to the most commonly used 'RELU' activation, I used ELU for two reasons: 1) its use is suggested by the community and 2) ELU has a continous derivative, which is better for training/optimizing.

+With activation function added, the model works well in autonomous mode.
+However, the validation loss is significantly larger than the training loss, which indicates an over-fitting issue here.
 The model now seems overfitting as the validation loss is significantly larger than the training loss.
-Then I tried both the dropout layer and l2 regularizer; l2 regularizer seems to work better in this case.
+Then I tried both the dropout layer and l2 regularizer.
+I had a hard time tuning the keep probability to make dropout work; then I switched to l2 regularizer and easily find the value of weights that works well.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The over-fitting and under-fitting issues are also resolved.

 #### 2. Final Model Architecture